-There are many forms of anemia, each with its own cause, therefore if you suspect it given the symptoms, please check with your doctor before supplementing or increasing your iron.
+There are many forms of anaemia, each with its own cause.
+Therefore if you suspect it given the symptoms, please check with your doctor before supplementing or increasing your iron.
 The symptoms for low iron can also present themselves with too much iron, or you may not have any symptoms at all!

-The two most common types of anemia include:
+The two most common types of anaemia include:

 Caused by, you guessed it, a lack of iron in the body.
-Our bone marrow needs iron to make haemoglobin and without adequate supply, our bodies can’t produce enough haemoglobin for red blood cells.
+Our bone marrow needs iron to make haemoglobin.
+Without adequate supply, our bodies can’t produce enough haemoglobin for red blood cells.

-This type of anemia often occurs in pregnant women, since they need to create even more blood for another human, but is also caused by blood loss, such as menstrual bleeding and a poor diet.
+This type of anaemia often occurs in pregnant women.
+Often, this is due to the fact they need to create even more blood for another human.
+Equally, it is also caused by blood loss, such as menstrual bleeding and a poor diet.

 Additionally, some people may consume enough B-12, but their bodies aren’t able to process the vitamin.
-This can lead to vitamin deficiency anemia, also known as pernicious anemia.
-Check out part three of the blog coming soon for more info on correcting B12 deficiency.
+This can lead to vitamin deficiency anaemia, also known as pernicious anaemia.
+Check out part three of the blog for more info on correcting B12 deficiency.

 Raising your Iron Levels

-The good news is that we can easily boost our iron stores by eating a plethora of iron rich plant based foods, whilst combining them with iron-absorption enhancing methods.
+The good news is that we can easily boost our iron stores by eating a plethora of iron-rich plant-based foods.
+Importantly, whilst combining them with iron-absorption enhancing methods.
 Read on for more!

-Dark leafy greens e.g kale, collard greens, chard, bok choy, broccoli, tomatoes, cabbage and brussels sprouts.
-Beetroot and sea veggies.
+- Dark leafy greens e.g kale, collard greens, chard, bok choy

 Dried fruits e.g raisins, dates, figs, prunes, apricots

-Lentils, and beans e.g black beans, lima beans, navy beans, kidney beans, chickpeas, soybeans; tofu, tempeh
+- Beans e.g black beans, lima beans, navy beans, kidney beans, chickpeas, soybeans

 Nuts and seeds

-Cashews, almonds, pumpkin, sunflower, sesame, pine, pistachio, chia, flax, hemp
+- Seeds – pumpkin, sunflower, sesame, chia, flax, hemp

-Blackstrap molasses, nettles, dandelion, spirulina, fortified foods such as breakfast cereals, vegan cheeses and dairy free milk alternatives.
+- Fortified foods such as breakfast cereals, vegan cheeses and dairy-free milk alternatives.